This is the story of a musician, lost in New York city, who asks a passer-by:

 What should you do?
 Improve your self-discipline.
 Do you take on one thing after another?
 Can you focus on one or two areas only, until you reach a decent level of expertise?
 Are you aware of your limitations (another form of self-discipline) and delegate to compensate?

 You’re 3 steps away from speaking up your ideas and being a confident leader.
-Get my e-book (it’s FREE) to discover how to become an influential and popular leader
+Get my e-book (it’s FREE) to discover how to make leadership work for you!

 Sweating the small stuff v. delegation